 - Diabetes Trials Unit national and multinational trials of the management and treatment of diabetes;

 - Oxford Clinical Trials Research Unit which integrates the following trials groups:

-- Oncology Clinical Trials Office (all phases)
+- Oncology Clinical Trials Office

 - Surgical Intervention Trials Unit